You are almost certainly utterly wrong anytime you say or think something like the following:

 The assertive non-toxic person won't assume you mean XYZ when you say ABC.
 At most, they will simply politely ask with bland curiosity something like, "To ensure I understand correctly, when you say XYZ, do you mean ABC?"

-And, more often than not, the answer will still be, "no".
+And, more often than not, the answer will be, "no".

 Even when both parties are doing their best to be clear, assertive, and explicit, and even when all other circumstances are at their best for mutual understanding, it is still almost impossible to ever fully understand what another person is feeling or thinking, or what they mean exactly by what they are saying.